chrisaguilar/pword/README.md

 # @chrisaguilar/pword

-A simple password manager + generator that (mostly) works

 ### Why?

 Because I wanted to.
 I thought it would be fun to make, so I made it, and it